School of Social Work

 The community, management and policy practice concentration prepares students for advanced work in social work administration, management, community and policy practice.
 The direct practice concentration prepares students for advanced practice with individuals, families, and groups.
 The self-directed concentration allows students who have specific career goals requiring an equal mix of direct and community or management skills to craft a blended concentration, combining direct and community, management and policy practice courses to gain the skills needed for their particular professional goals.

 The school offers two distance education programs.
 One program is in the Triangle, and the other is located in Winston-Salem.
 Students in these programs complete M.S.W. degree requirements over the course of three years.
 The first two years of M.S.W. study take place at the distance education program site.
 In the first year, students take two courses each semester.
 In the second year of these programs, students take two courses each semester, participate in a field seminar and complete 16 hours per week in a field placement each semester.
 In the final year, distance education students complete the degree as full-time students on the Chapel Hill campus.

 The typical time for degree completion is four semesters of full-time study.
 However, graduates of undergraduate social work programs that are accredited by the Council on Social Work Education and who meet specific course and admissions requirements are eligible to apply for the advanced standing program.
-In the advanced standing program, students fulfill the degree requirements in 12 months through two summer sessions and two semesters.
+In the advanced standing program, students fulfill the degree requirements in 12 months beginning in May of each year.